Matthew-Rimbert/Geospatial-Taxi-Analysis/README.md

 # 📈 Summary
-The primary aim of this project is to analyze cab locations and optimize pick-up strategies in Albuquerque by utilizing geographical data.
+The primary aim of this project is to analyze cab locations and optimize pick-up strategies in a city by utilizing inputted geographical data.
 By defining specific regions and calculating distances, the project aims to improve the efficiency of cab allocation to minimize customer wait times.
+On a business level, the insights and functionalities of this project can significantly benefit a cab or ride-sharing service.

 *Scope*: The project involves: